Skip to main content

 NTAG

 NTAG is the recommended NFC tag standard for Zaparoo.
-It has full compatibility with all platforms, works with both iPhones and Android phones, and is available in a range of form factors.
+It works across Zaparoo's supported platforms, can be written from NFC-capable iPhones and Android phones, and comes in several useful form factors.

 Types

 There are multiple NTAG types that work with Zaparoo.
-The only difference between them is storage size:
+For Zaparoo tokens, the practical difference is storage size:

 NTAG215 is recommended for most users.
-NTAG213 (144 bytes) can be too small if you're writing long file paths or chaining multiple ZapScript commands on a single tag.
-If you do have NTAG213 tags, you can work around the storage limit by using the Title ID format (which was designed to fit on NTAG213) or mappings to keep the data on each tag small.
+NTAG213 can be too small if you're writing long file paths or chaining multiple ZapScript commands on a single tag.
+If you already have NTAG213 tags, use the Title ID format or mappings to keep the data on each tag small.

 Form factors